CareDailyAI/botlab/com.ppc.Microservices/intelligence/dailyreport/README.md

 This microservice creates a daily report for the user.
 A signal can be received notifying this microservice that a new entry should be added to the daily report.
 A signal is sent to notify other microservices that the daily report updated.
+A signal can be received describing new configurations for the daily report.

 Supplementary services can be enabled from the UI using the Services and Alerts questions.